Ghalastic/Turtlesim-Packages-ROS-Noetic-ROS-Foxy/README.md

 ####
 ![teleop-ros2](https://github.com/user-attachments/assets/4538b0ae-b5a5-4ce8-ab30-5a6ecb3b1a8f)
 ####
-control the movements of the turtle by clicking on the arrow keys to start drawing.
+Control the movements of the turtle by clicking on the arrow keys to start drawing.
 ####
 ![ros2circle](https://github.com/user-attachments/assets/b1d9f94d-2b52-4277-a113-4b24fb985087)
 ####